 From time to time the Emmerichs took casts to perform their musicals on US military bases in Germany, to St. Croix (US Virgin Islands) and many times to Puerto Rico.

 The Rocky Hock Playhouse relocated to Washington, North Carolina from 2009 to 2011 but moved back to Edenton as a dinner theatre in 2012.

 Between 2010 – 2019 the Emmerichs also taught at College of The Albemarle in Elizabeth City, NC where Jeffrey was the drama director and instructor.
 Gloria taught voice and worked as musical director and pianist for all the musicals they produced.
 During their years at COA they directed 46 plays and musicals.
 The Emmerichs retired from the college and teaching in the spring of 2019.
 At the same time, they also turned the Rocky Hock Playhouse over to their friend and colleague, Darryl Stallings who continues in the venue producing quality gospel concerts.

-Scroll down on this page to see Gloria's piano CDs and Cookbook available for purchase!
+Scroll down on this page to see Gloria's piano CDs available for purchase!